thavlik/vpn-operator/README.md

 ```

 ## Usage
-1. Create a `Provider` resource and credentials `Secret` with your VPN credentials:
+1. Create a `Provider` resource and credentials `Secret` with your VPN credentials.
+Unless you set `spec.verify.skip=true` in the `Provider`, the controller will dial the service with your credentials as a way to automatically test the service end-to-end for you.
+The expected structure of the credentials secret corresponds to environment variables for a [glueten](https://github.com/qdm12/gluetun) container.
+Refer to the [gluetun wiki](https://github.com/qdm12/gluetun/wiki) for provider-specific guides.
 ```yaml
 apiVersion: v1
 kind: Secret